your experience

 Tyskie’s family sharing a quiet, loving moment during their End of Life Session | © Holly Hildreth Photography

-Tyskie the Border Collie mix recently came to me for a session after receiving some unfortunate health news.
+Tyskie the Border Collie mix recently came to me for an end of life photo shoot after receiving some unfortunate health news.
 Since it was so close to Christmas, we decided to take advantage of Creekside park in Gahanna, which has an amazing Christmas light display in December.
 Tyskie’s family wanted to capture some portraits of him by himself as well as a few photos together.
 Take a look below for some of my favorites from our session.

 A collie mix dog looking up while standing in front of a beautiful christmas light display during a professional pet photography shoot in Gahanna, Ohio by Holly Hildreth Photography